 What is Upstream Thinking?

-Cornwall Wildlife Trust is one of four delivery partners for South West Water's Upstream Thinking Project (UST).
+Cornwall Wildlife Trust is one of eight delivery partners for South West Water's Upstream Thinking Project (UST).
 The project is a catchment management scheme which applies natural landscape-scale solutions with the objectives of:

 - Reducing diffused agricultural pollution

 - Improving the natural capital stock in its catchments

 The Upstream Thinking Program, which began in 2008, is part of South West Water’s long-term effort to reduce its environmental footprint and improve water quantity and quality.
 We are now in the third phase of the Upstream Thinking (UST) initiative, running from 2020 to 2025.